deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 In the face of side-channel leakages, such a leveled implementation of Deoxys-AE3 ensures security as follows.

-First, as long as the side-channel attacker has not recovered the key K, integrity is ensured up to 2^121 computations, even if nonces are reused in arbitrary.
+First, as long as the side-channel attacker has not recovered the key K, integrity is ensured up to 2^121 computations, even if nonces are reused arbitrarily.
 Since a heavily protected Deoxys-TBC-384 modular is not expected to resist attacks with such high complexities, it determines the concrete side-channel security.

 Second, as long as: